-Norwich University has named Huw Read, PhD, Associate Professor and Director of the Norwich University Center for Advanced Computing and Digital Forensics, beginning fall 2015.
+Norwich University has named Huw Read, Ph.D., associate professor and director of Norwich University’s Center for Advanced Computing and Digital Forensics, beginning fall 2015.

 Read began his academic career as a research assistant in 2004 working on improving tools for digital forensics.
 After obtaining his Ph.D. in 2009 from the University of Glamorgan (now University of South Wales), Read went on to become a lecturer, later a senior lecturer and course leader specializing in computer forensics at the University of Glamorgan in the United Kingdom.

 Read has authored and co-authored a number of research papers to conferences and journals in the areas of computer forensics and computer security.
-He has worked closely with the government and military sectors in the UK and enjoys relating the research challenges encountered during consultancy work back to the classroom for the benefit of his students.
+He has worked closely with the government and military sectors in the UK and enjoys relating the research challenges encountered during consultancy work back to the classroom for his students’ benefit.